top of page

 WeCWI is a set of theoretical and pedagogical principles for designing and developing a WBI as a kind of instructional delivery or tool.
 Through the design and integration of reading, discussion, and writing tasks as part of the pedagogical instructions within the e-learning environment, the WeCWI-enabled instructional tool can improve learners' language and cognitive development.
 WeCWI theoretically combines language acquisition principles, cognitive theories, composition studies, and e-learning to provide an effective framework based on learners' information processing preferences.
 These four primary theoretical rationales are seamlessly interwoven at the core of WeCWI, which is summed up in an equation known as the WeCWI Integrated Formula (Language acquisition + Composition studies + Cognitive theories) E-learning = Language and cognitive developments.

-WeCWI focusses on creating an interactive online learning environment that will allow learners to connect dynamically, collaborate actively, and think critically using the Internet as a tool.
+WeCWI focuses on creating an interactive online learning environment that allows learners to connect dynamically, collaborate actively, and think critically using the Internet.
 It provides a framework for developing language skills and improving critical thinking through instructional system design (ISD), which employs an iterative process of planning outcomes, designing effective strategies for teaching and learning, selecting relevant technologies, identifying educational media, and measuring performance.
-It may be integrated into existing ID models, such as the ADDIE model, notably in the design and development phases, which serve to organise learning and are separated into five phases:
+It may be integrated into existing ID models, such as the ADDIE model, notably in the design and development phases, which serve to organise learning and are separated into five stages:

 1. Analysis